endeavouros-team/PKGBUILDS/README.md

 [![Maintenance](https://img.shields.io/maintenance/yes/2021.svg)]()

-PKGBUILDS **of interest** to EndeavourOS
+PKGBUILDS **of interest** to EndeavourOS.<br>
-The source for packages we may do maintain in our repository
+The source for packages we maintain in our repository.